yaapc/php_comp/README.md

 # php_comp
-a php compiler contains for now the lexer (lex.l) and grammer parser (yacc.y) and SymbolTable
+a php compiler contains for now the lexer (lex.l) and grammer parser (yacc.y) and a SymbolTable and a simple TypeChecker.

 ### MAIN TODOs: